AdaCore/gnatstudio/docs/users_guide/main_window.rst

 This visual representation depicts program units as items in the browser and direct dependencies between program units as links.
-All units involved in a dependency cycle caused by the presence of a pragma Elaborate_All (whether explicit or implicit) are also presented and connected by links labeled "body" and "with".
+All units involved in a dependency cycle caused by the presence of a :samp:`pragma Elaborate_All` (whether explicit or implicit) are also presented and connected by links labeled "body" and "with".

 .. index:: preferences; browsers --> show elaboration cycles